TephlonDude/n8n-pi/docs/Install.md

 ## Write the Image to microSD card
 1. Insert a microSD card into your system.
 Minimum card size is 4 GB.
-1. Using your imaging software of choice (e.g. [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)), write the image to the microSD card.
+1. Using your imaging software of choice (e.g. [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) or [Etcher](https://www.balena.io/etcher/)), write the image to the microSD card.
 1. Once it is done writing, remove the microSD card from your system.

 ## Boot the RPi